madetech/learn/event-plans/mld/facilitators-guide.md

 - This could be to show their favourite feature
 - Could be to show some code
 - Could be to talk about things that they don't like or found surprising.
 - Could be to get criticism on code written during the day
+{% endcapture %}
+{% include legacy_markdown_container.html content=content %}